 Overall, this is one of the best and most impressive pieces of history to visit in Bologna that, although in the centre, is tucked down a quiet street and is very peaceful.

 Palazzo Bolognini Amorini Salina

 Palazzo Bolognini Amorini Salina is situated in the heart of the city and still, to this day, owned by a 16th-century Senatorial family.

-The building is a prominent renaissance building that has a series of busts protruding from the façade, many of which are Gods and warriors.
+The building is a prominent Renaissance building that has a series of busts protruding from the façade, many of which are Gods and warriors.
 However, the most significant is known as The Demon of Palazzo Salina.
 If you look closely, this should be easily identifiable.
 It’s unclear what the reason is for the demon, and some even believe that it is a satyr.
-Yet, whatever it is, there are a number of the same mystery faces dotted around the city that still remain in question today.
+Yet, whatever it is, there are a number of the same mystery faces dotted around the city that still remains in question today.

 Walk to next location: 1-minute

 The Basilica of Santo Stefano is a very pretty little church in the city.
 It’s what’s known as a minor basilica and ‘Sette Chiese’ in Italian, which translates to ‘Seven Churches’.